 Gym Instructors: They are not personal trainers, they are instructors.
 Their job is to provide assistance to ensure you are using the equipment properly.
 They’re also available to answer any gym related questions you have.
 Please note, If you observe gym equipment which is malfunctioning, advise one of our instructors.

 Phases I and III

 If you live in a villa where the dryer vent is connected to the roof, it is recommended you have the dryer vent cleaned at least once every 2 years.
 Failing to clean the dryer vent creates a potential fire hazard for you and your neighbors.
-Phases I and III are working together to find a good deal for our residents.
-The process takes about 20 minutes.
+Phases I and III are working together and they found a good deal for our residents.

 Ask the Energy Expert

 Tiffany Spence is an energy expert at Florida Power & Light Company.
 She’s conducted thousands of energy audits at homes and businesses, helping customers find new ways to make their bills even lower.

 Get the most out of your A/C this summer By Tiffany Spence

 Did you know the average A/C unit lasts about 12-15 years in Florida?
 Over time your A/C will lose efficiency, however yearly service and maintenance can help extend its life.
 If your current air conditioning system is more than 10 years old, has needed frequent repairs, or if you have noticed that it is running longer to keep your home comfortable, it may be time to consider buying a new one.